 If your business is operating or managing a team in these areas, it is important to stay focused and vigilant on safety procedures.
 We encourage you to continue to monitor fire conditions, and above all follow regionally mandated evacuation procedures as they come in.

-If you need support with your ARI vehicle and are enrolled in our maintenance program, please contact our 24/7 Technical Resource Centers at (800) 227-2273.
+If you need support with your ARI vehicles and are enrolled in our maintenance program, please contact our 24/7 Technical Resource Centers at (800) 227-2273.
 We can facilitate vehicle recovery as well as coordinate replacement of wheels, tires, and applicable filters in your vehicles.
 For non-maintenance related needs, please contact your ARI support team.

 The Gas Buddy Fuel Availability Tracker can help locate fueling stations in the event of reduced supplies.
 Drivers can also download the WEX Connect or Gas Buddy app, which will help in identifying locations with recent fuel transactions.
 If the price per gallon has not been updated over several hours, it is probable that the station has run out of fuel.
 Recent updates to the price per gallon are a good indication that the station still has fuel.